It’s that time of year again where we eat, drink, and be merry!

 Accept those consequences and simply move on.

-Part II: DRINK of "How to Keep Your Sanity & Waistline Intact This Christmas" coming up on Friday!
+Part II: DRINK of "How to Keep Your Sanity & Waistline Intact This Christmas" coming up tomorrow!